How to evaluate and analyse Reits

 Like stocks, the state of the economy is an important factor affecting the performance of Reits.
 Stronger economic growth prospects are generally a good thing.

 That said, most Reits have mandates that focus on a particular sector – Commercial, Industrial, Healthcare, Hospitality and Retail.
-This means you are best placed to understand the outlook of the individual sectors.
+This is why you should have an idea of the outlook of the individual sectors.

 Here are some examples of what to look out for in Hospitality, Logistics (a subset of Industrial properties) and Retail Reits:

-For S-Reits with mandates that require them to invest mostly in foreign property (e.g. Manulife US Reit and Cromwell European Reit), understanding the economic and property outlook in those countries can go a long way to helping you decide on when the right time to invest is.
+When you are considering S-Reits with mandates that require them to invest mostly in foreign property (e.g. Manulife US Reit), understand the economic and property outlook in those countries before deciding to invest.

 2. Yield and frequency of payouts

-A favourite measure used by dividend seeking investors is yield which is related to the risk potential and growth prospects of a Reit.
+Yield, which is related to the risk potential and growth prospects of a Reit, is one of the main metrics used by dividend-seeking investors.
 Historical yields are calculated by taking the distribution or dividend per unit in a Reit paid to investors divided by its current unit price.

 Higher yields do not make a particular Reit more attractive and may indicate a lower chance of stable distributions.
 Conversely, lower yields are not indicative of a Reit being a less valued buy and might actually represent a safer investment.